ShiCheng-Lu/minecraft-extended-events/README.md

 this module adds additional events from old minecraft scripting to new gametest based scripting

+adds player related events from minecraft scripting to gametest scripting

 `npm i minecraft-extended-events`

 current working version with @types/mojang-minecraft@0.1.1